huxoll/py-reminders/README.md

 * /user
 * /passwd

-All of these entries are required for go-reminders to successfully make a connection to the MySQL server to support stateful operations.
+All of these entries are required for py-reminders to successfully make a connection to the MySQL server to support stateful operations.

 ### Build and Run